lyticus/tracker/README.md

 The created track event will have the following values:

 - type: the type of the browser event
-- value: the id of the element or the value of the "data-track-name" attribute
+- value: the id of the element or the value of the "data-track-value" attribute

 Events without a name will not be tracked.